guardian/frontend/docs/02-architecture/02-fronts-architecture.md

 ## Glossary:

-Here is the defition of a few words and expression related to fronts:
+Here is the definition of a few words and expressions related to fronts:

 _Snap_:
 A way to include arbitrary content into a collection (rather than a story).